Rick Loomis: Later years

-In 2002, Flying Buffalo published The Origins Metagame for the Origins convention, and Loomis later printed Poker decks for the con.
-When it was discovered that Outlaw Press, who were publishing supplements for T&T, had been using art without permission, Loomis revoked their T&T license.
+Flying Buffalo published The Origins Metagame in 2002 for the Origins convention, and Loomis later created Poker decks specifically for the convention.
+When it was discovered that Outlaw Press, who were publishing supplements for Tunnels & Trolls, had been using art without permission, Loomis revoked their Tunnels & Trolls license.

-In 2013, Flying Buffalo announced a new version of Tunnels & Trolls.
-This Deluxe version was done as a Kickstarter (which earned over $125,000) and was released in 2015.
-This new edition brought a lot of new interest in T&T and many of the old products as well as new adventures have been published in the ensuing years.
-Rick Loomis oversaw all the logistics and was the publisher of these new products.
-He also wrote a new section for his solo Buffalo Castle that was added to the deluxe version of that adventure.
+In 2013, Flying Buffalo announced a new version of Tunnels & Trolls; the Kickstarter raised over $125,000.
+Loomis also wrote a new section for his solo Buffalo Castle that was added to the deluxe version of that adventure.
+The game had a wide release in 2015.

-In 2015, Flying Buffalo announced the Kickstarter for the 50th Anniversary edition Nuclear War Card Game.
-That Kickstarter earned over $156,000 and the 50th edition was released in 2016 and contained a new population deck and a couple of additional cards (designed by Rick) added to the main deck.
+In 2015, Flying Buffalo announced the Kickstarter for the 50th Anniversary edition Nuclear War Card Game; the cards were updated to the full color and it included a third new population deck.
+The Kickstarter raised over $156,000.
+The edition had a wide release in 2016.

-In March 2019 Flying Buffalo announced the kickstarter for the Combined Edition of Mercenaries, Spies and Private Eyes.
+In March 2019 Flying Buffalo announced the Kickstarter for the Combined Edition of Mercenaries, Spies and Private Eyes.
 It combined the text of the 1983 Flying Buffalo edition with the additional text of the 1986 Sleuth edition, corrected errata, and added 20 new pages of content with new illustrations.
 It earned $31,904 (over a goal of $10,000) and had 886 backers.

 Health and death

-In January 2019 Loomis was diagnosed with lymphatic cancer.
+In January 2019, Loomis was diagnosed with lymphatic cancer.
 In an email he said that he was very optimistic as his cancer was "very treatable".
 On August 17, he was moved to the intensive care unit and could not receive visitors until August 21.
 A GoFundMe page and a Bundle of Holding offer (Catalyst 2019) were set up to solicit donations for his medical bills.
 On August 23, 2019, a day before his 73rd birthday, he died of medical complications.